BioPhoton/ngRe/README.md

 Here we will try to list all areas in angular where such helper primitives would be needed.
 The first step is to list all possible situations and a very simple solution for a reactive approach.
-Each area may have different requirements to be more convenient to use in a reactive way.
+Each area may have different requirements to be more convenient to use reactively.

 Every section explains the current _imperative_ approach as well as the _reactive_ approach in a simple way.
 This should help to understand the problems and get a good overview of the options and needs for a reactive architecture in angular.